SSM 303–05: Athletic Grant-in-Aid Appeal Process

 The student-athlete’s request for appeal must be date-stamped or postmarked within ten (10) business days from the date of the receipt of the Notice of Cancellation/Reduction/Nonrenewal; requests postmarked after ten (10) business days will not be processed.
 SFAO shall send a copy of all documents received from the student-athlete to SDA.

-SFAO shall request that SDA submit a response and supporting documentation to be provided to both the student-athlete and the SFAO within ten (10) business days of such request from Student Financial Assistance.
+SFAO shall request that SDA submit a response and supporting documentation to be provided to both the student-athlete and the SFAO within ten (10) business days of such request from Financial Aid and Scholarship Services.

 At any time in the process, both the student-athlete and the SDA may each separately contact the Faculty Athletics Representative in order to address any questions they may have about the appeal process.